-Emmy-winning reporter Katy Zachry joined NBC10 in June of 2011.
-Prior to NBC10, Zachry worked at WTXF in Philadelphia from 2010 to 2011.
-From 2006 to 2010 she was with WFSB-TV in Hartford, Connecticut as a reporter/anchor.
+Emmy-winning reporter Katy Zachry joined NBC10 in 2011.
+Prior to NBC10, she worked with WTXF in Philadelphia and WFSB in Hartford, Connecticut as a reporter/anchor.
 In 2012 she received a Mid-Atlantic Emmy for her role in the coverage of the Jerry Sandusky child sex abuse scandal.

 As a student Zachry interned at WHYY in Philadelphia, WHTM in Harrisburg, and SKY News in London, England, where she lived for a semester abroad.

-Zachry, a native of Bucks County, attended Council Rock High School and is a graduate of Bucknell University.
+A native of Bucks County, Zachry attended Council Rock High School and is a graduate of Bucknell University.
 In her free time, she enjoys traveling, playing soccer, volunteering in the community, and exploring Philadelphia's restaurant scene.
-She lives in Center City with her husband.
+She lives in Center City with her husband and daughter.